-• "ref_signal" points to a signal definition in hardware_settings/eqasm_backend_cc/ signals, which must exist or an error is raised.

-- "signal" defines a signal in place, in an identical fashion as hardware_settings/eqasm_backend_cc/signals.
+- "ref_signal" points to a signal definition in hardware_settings/eqasm_backend_cc/ signals, which must exist or an error is raised. - "signal" defines a signal in place, in an identical fashion as hardware_settings/eqasm_backend_cc/signals.
 May be empty ([]) to disable signal generation. - "static_codeword_override" provides a user defined array of codeword (one entry per operand) for this instruction.
-Currently, this key is compulsory (if signal is non-empty), but in the future, codewords will be assigned automatically to make better use of the limited codeword space. - "readout_mode" defines an instruction to perform readout if non-empty.
-If the value "feedback" is used, code is generated to read and distribute the instrument result. - "pragma/break" enables special functionality which makes the gate break out of a for loop if the associated qubit was measured as 1 ("pragma" { "break": 1 }) or 0 ("pragma" { "break": 0 }).
+Currently, this key is compulsory (if signal is non-empty), but in the future, codewords will be assigned automatically to make better use of the limited codeword space. - if "readout_mode" with value "feedback" is used, code is generated to read and distribute the instrument result.